 (1593-1675), returned to a property on Mushanokoji Street to establish

 yet a third Sen tradition of tea named Mushanokojisenke.

-property are a cherished legacy of the Uraenke Tradition of Tea.
+are a cherished legacy of the Urasenke Tradition of Tea.
+The eight-mat

 mat Konnichian are viewed as setting the standard for wabi tearooms.

 The Japanese government designated these tearooms Important Cultural

 Senso Soshitsu, fourth generation head of the Urasenke Tradition,

 collaborated with young craftsmen to produce a number of unique